tudo-astroparticlephysics/cubic_interpolation/README.md

 # cubic_interpolation [![Build Status](https://api.travis-ci.com/MaxSac/cubic_interpolation.svg?branch=main)](https://travis-ci.com/github/MaxSac/cubic_interpolation)

 A leightweight interpolation library based on boost and eigen.
-It's provide the utilities to handle tables which are runtime intensive to build and reduces interpolation failures to axis transformation.
+It provides the utilities to handle tables which are runtime intensive to build and reduces interpolation failures to axis transformation.

 If runtime intensive interpolation tables are created over several orders of magnitude,